rajgmishra/Gated-Attention-UNet-for-Satellite-Cloud-Removal/README.md

 - scikit-image
 - matplotlib

+## Reproducibility

+All experimental results reported in the manuscript can be reproduced directly from the provided notebooks.
+The pretrained RICE1 Gated Attention U-Net checkpoint is also included for inference and verification purposes.

 ## Citation
 Raj Gaurav Mishra, Anuj Kumar, Sangeeta Pant, Ketan Kotecha, Ajith Abraham, Cloud Removal from Satellite Imagery using a Lightweight Gated Attention U-Net.